 Living Room Colour Schemes: Blue & Grey Living Room

-In the Chicago living room (above; photo by Xavier Béjot), Jean-Louis Deniot applies a subdued Neoclassical palette of bluish greys and pale mushroom with an update of fresh white to the bones of the room.
+In the Chicago living room colour scheme (above; photo by Xavier Béjot), Jean-Louis Deniot applies a subdued Neoclassical palette of bluish greys and pale mushroom with an update of fresh white to the bones of the room.
 A pop of rich blue in the form of a velvet sloped arm sofa and contemporary artwork gives the space punch.
 And the rest of the room isn’t any less incredible.
 You can see it here.

 Image Credit: Kelly Wearstler